 Enter the Lunch Angel

-Kenny Thompson (aka the Lunch Angel) has created an alternative.
+Kenny Thompson (aka the Lunch Angel) has created an alternative, too.
 Thompson, a tutor and mentor at a Houston elementary school, was having lunch with one of his mentees when that child's lunch was taken away and replaced with a cheese sandwich.
 When Thompson inquired, he learned that this had been happening time and time again to students throughout the school.
 After talking with students, he also learned that many avoided the cafeteria altogether rather than face such public humiliation.

 Thompson went out to his car and cried.
 Then he went back into the school and spoke with administration.